They’re paid to guard and care for inmates.

 When the inmate threatened to go to the media and her lawyer got involved, jail staff contacted the Idaho State Police, launching the investigation.

 A 2006 medication-theft case at the jail ended with the firing of a longtime employee.
-Al Hetzler, a 25-year veteran at the jail, was charged with theft for stealing medications from an inmate.
+Al Hetzler, a 25-year veteran, was charged with theft for stealing medications from an inmate.
 Charges were dismissed after he served five days in jail in August 2007, paid a $300 fine and reimbursed the inmate $25.50, records show.

 Jail officials concluded at the time that Hetzler’s case was an isolated incident and made no policy changes, said jail Capt.
 Travis Chaney.

-But documents show the Hetzler theft foreshadowed a problem that reached supervisors charged with investigating the missing pills and seemed to reveal a mentality that prescription pills were no big deal.
+But documents show the Hetzler theft hinted at a problem that reached supervisors charged with investigating the missing pills and seemed to reveal a mentality that prescription pills were no big deal.